All Episodes

 Yeah.

-Well the network of course went immediately to a backup tape while we tried to figure out what blew up here.
+Well, the network, of course, went immediately to a backup tape while we tried to figure out what blew up here.

 So that's what you heard happen.

-And then we're now on a backup link system Uh-huh.
+And then we're now on a backup link system to be on the air at all right now.

 Am I on the air right now?